What is IVF?

 Embryo Culture

-Embryos are allowed to develop for 5 – 6 days (the extended blastocyst stage) to increase their chance of implantation.
+Embryos develop within the incubator for 5 days (blastocyst stage) to increase their chance of implantation.

 05